HristoKolev/private-npm-registry-setup/README.md

 ### Using the registry

-- Login into the registry
+- Login to the registry

 ```sh